vivianmartinez/project-users-admin/README.md

 <ul>
 <li>Use the code found in project-users-admin/design-database-sql/sql-database.sql to create a simple database and an user with admin capabilities.</li>
-<li>You have to create a php file in models/database directory and call it info-dbase.php, this will contain a class with its constructor, then define there the database connection information.
+<li>Create a php file in models/database directory and call it info-dbase.php, this will contain a class with its constructor, then define there the database connection information.
 Like this:

                 <?php
                   class InfoDbase{